Make-School-Courses/Entrepreneurship-1/README.md

   * Any discoveries and pivots you made
   * A link to your landing page
   * The outcomes of your growth campaigns
-  * A conversion rates table per campaign and channel
   * What you would do with more time

 You will be evaluated on: